Java licensing

 James

-Gosling claims that there’s a patent grant for Java
+Gosling claims that there’s a patent grant for Java, but he does

 not understand the issues fully.
 Here is what he says: